AriESQ/CrostiniTips/README.md

 The command `ps aux --forest` is useful in seeing how the running system is organized.
 You can see user, process, and child-process information.

-The control virtual machine, named termina is loaded from `/run/imageloader/termina-dlc/package/root/`
+The control virtual machine, named Termina is loaded from `/run/imageloader/termina-dlc/package/root/`

 ## Sharing ChromeOS files into an LXC container
 Doing this from within ChromeOS is simple.
 In the Files app you right click a folder and select "Share with Linux."
 You can see shared folders in Settings > Advanced > Linux Development Environment > Manage Shared Folders.